swiftlang/swift/docs/StringManifesto.md

 ### `StaticString`

-`StaticString` was added as a byproduct of standard library developed and kept around because it seemed useful, but it was never truly *designed* for client programmers.
+`StaticString` was added as a byproduct of standard library development and kept around because it seemed useful, but it was never truly *designed* for client programmers.
 We need to decide what happens with it.
 Presumably *something* should fill its role, and that should conform to `Unicode`.